 - Annually perform vendor risk assessments, performance assessments, and information security assessments.

 - Perform internal audits of your organization, including vendor relationships and risks.
-Then, when examiners arrive to test your compliance, you’ll pass with ease and you’ll feel secure in the knowledge that your organization’s systems and data are adequately protected.
+Then, when examiners arrive to test your compliance, you’ll pass with ease, and you’ll feel secure in knowing that your organization’s systems and data are adequately protected.